Kikobeats/force-require/README.md

 - Try to resolve the dependency locally.
 - Later try to resolve the dependency globally.
-- At the end, if not possible to resolve locally or globally.
-It install the dependency locally and resolve the request.
+- If not possible to resolve locally or globally, then the dependency will be installed globally and it's required.

 ## License